MaiHoangViet1809/causal-conv1d-mps/README.md

-# Causal depthwise conv1d in CUDA with a PyTorch interface
+# Causal depthwise conv1d in MPS with a PyTorch interface

 Features:
 - Support fp32, fp16, bf16.